emadzawaw/Signal-Server/utils/lidar/README.md

-Format used by Signal for LIDAR is as follows:
+Format used by Signal-Server for LIDAR is as follows:

 GDAL Driver AAIGrid
 Type Int32